Atayal people: Lifestyle

-The Tayal people have maintained their traditions and cultures for a thousand years.
+The Atayal people have maintained their traditions and cultures for a thousand years.
 They are traditionally self-sufficient through fishing, hunting, gathering and farming through slash and burn.
-Responsibilities are allocated based on gender, which male is responsible for hunting, net-knotting; female, on the other hand, takes up the role of weaving.
-Tayal people also adheres to strict gender roles, with men practicing hunting and women practicing weaving.
+Atayal people also adhere to strict gender roles, with men practicing hunting and net-knotting, and women practicing weaving.
 They also have culturally specific musical instruments and dances.

 The Atayal were known as skilled warriors.
 In a practice illegal since the Japanese Colonial Era (1895–1945), for a man to earn his facial tattoo, he had to bring back at least one human head; these heads, or skulls, were highly honored, given food and drink, and expected to bring good harvests to the fields.
 (See Headhunting.)
-The Atayal are also known for the case of the Wushe Incident, in which the Atayal participated in an uprising against colonial Japanese forces.
+The Atayal people are also known for the case of the Wushe Incident, in which they participated in an uprising against colonial Japanese forces.

-The Lalaw Behuw, a type of long knife, was a weapon used by the Atayals.
+The Lalaw Behuw, a type of long knife, was a weapon used by the Atayal people.

 Traditional beliefs

-The concept of Gaga is fundamental to Tayal society.
+The concept of Gaga is fundamental to Atayal society.
 Gaga functioned as a way of living and an unwritten set of rules that governs all aspects of life.
 Passed down through generations, gaga emphasizes morality, harmony, and mutual respect within the community.